 - Best RPG: Dead Island Definitive Collection. …

 Will there be a dead rising 5?Dead Rising 5 may not be official just yet, but it’s on its way.
 Here’s everything we know about the open-world zombie game. … It’s yet to be confirmed, but Capcom has confirmed that it has reallocated developers to “focus on the Dead Rising franchise”.

 Best Zombie Survival Games

 What are the best zombie games on PC?
 You can hardly take a step on Steam without zombie games clutching at your ankle, so it’s a valid question.
 Don’t dismiss the entire genre just because there’s a load of brainless clones, though – below we have some of the best zombie games to shuffle their way onto PC.

-Zombie games range from survival simulation to Lovecraftian co-op period pieces, and if you like, you can even take a shambling detour through tower defence and post-apocalypse parkour.
-By the end of this list of the best zombie games you will know which to invite into your safe house and which to axe off at the wrist.
+Zombie games range from survival simulation to Lovecraftian co-op period pieces, and if you like, you can even take a shambling detour through tower defense and post-apocalypse parkour.
+By the end of this list of the best zombie games, you will know which to invite into your safe house and which to ax off at the wrist.

 Best Zombie Games Pc

 Virtually all entertainment mediums are inundated with zombies, video games included.
 There’s something about the reanimated corpses, the sense of isolation and fear these flesh-eating beings invoke, that makes for riveting in-game experiences.

 While the zombie renaissance may be behind us, we’ve had the pleasure of playing many different spins on zombies over the years.
 Days Gone and The Last of Us Part II will bring new zombie-infused adventures into the fold, too.
 Let’s look back on the best zombie games ever made.
 From storied franchises to remarkable DLC to unsung greats, these are our favorite zombie games.

 - Project Zomboid